carbon-language/carbon-lang/clang-tools-extra/docs/clang-tidy/checks/performance-for-range-copy.rst

 which means they are not trivially copyable or have a non-trivial copy constructor or destructor.

-To ensure that it is safe to replace the copy with const reference the following heuristic is employed:
+To ensure that it is safe to replace the copy with a const reference the following heuristic is employed:

 1. The loop variable is const qualified.
 2. The loop variable is not const, but only const methods or operators are